teeman60/Rails_project/README.md

 # REVIEW VALIDATION
 - Users can only leave one review per restaurant

-- Users can only leave one review after restaurant visit (date presenc)
+- Users can only leave their review after restaurant visit (date present)

-- Users can write a comment less than 300 characters more than 3 characters
+- Users' review must be more than 3 characters but less than 300 characters

 - Users can give a rating between 1 to 5

-# USERS
+# USER'S VALIDATION
 - Users should be able to create an account / sign up (user_id, password)

-- Users should be have name, age, user_id, password
+- Users should be have name, age and password

 - Users should be authenticated upon subsequent login attempts